Biography Louise Stomps 1900 - 1988

 1936

-The works of Ernst Barlach and Käthe Kollwitz are removed from the anniversary exhibition of the Academy of Arts as "unacceptable".
-Out of solidarity, Stomps decides not to exhibit any more.
+The works of Ernst Barlach and Käthe Kollwitz are removed from the anniversary exhibition of the Academy of Arts and deemed as "unacceptable".
+Out of solidarity, Stomps decided not to exhibit any more.

 [The pair, 1937, height 45,5 cm, oak | Berlinische Galerie, Berlin]